 Please be aware that these are federal regulations and the CPT cannot be granted if the faculty letter does not include all of the points specified above.

-Students who use 12 or more months of Curricular Practical Training are ineligible to apply for Optional Practical Training.
+Students who are authorized to use 12 or more months of Full-time Curricular Practical Training are ineligible to apply for Optional Practical Training based on that degree.

 Please remember that students may NEVER work more than 20 hours per week during the academic year.
 If you have an RA/TA or another 20 hour per week on campus job, CPT will not be allowed in addition.

 IMPORTANT: During the duration of both your studies and your CPT, you are required to inform both the ISO and DHS of any address change within 10 days.
 You may inform the ISO by updating your address on WEBSIS (websis.mit.edu) under the “SEVIS US Address” field.
 Failure to report an address change could result in the loss of your legal status in the US.